 - Near the end of Ruby Quest, one of the most dangerous and insane mutants is found crying in a corner because Ace is coming.

-- Less eldritchy, but Todd in the Shadows visibly sinks lower every time The Nostalgia Chick tries to get him to spend time with her.
+- Less eldritch-y, but Todd in the Shadows visibly sinks lower every time The Nostalgia Chick tries to get him to spend time with her.
 Considering some of the things she's done, his fear is very justified.

-- Endbringers and Class S supervillains in Worm have this status: Nilbog, and the members of the Slaughterhouse 9.
-Of the latter, Jack Slash's superpower (being able to extend the cutting edge of his knives to an unlimited range) is not nearly as frightening as his ability to pull together a team of the most murderous sociopaths in the world and terrorize entire cities with them.
+- Endbringers and Class S supervillains in Worm have this status: Nilbog and the members of the Slaughterhouse Nine.
+Of the latter, Jack Slash's superpower (being able to extend the cutting edges of his knives to a near-unlimited range) is not nearly as frightening as his ability to pull together a team of the most murderous sociopaths in the world and terrorize entire cities with them.